IFoADataScienceResearch/IFoADataScienceResearch.github.io/_posts/2021-07-07-supervised-learning-techniques-in-claims-frequency.md

 <a href="https://www.theactuary.com/2021/07/02/supervised-learning-techniques-claims-frequency-modelling"> Click here to read the original article</a>.
 {: .notice}

-<b> Neptune Jin shares the Data Science Research Working Party’s work looking at the merits of different supervised learning techniques for claim frequency modelling. </b>
+<b> Neptune Jin shares the Data Science Research Section’s work looking at the merits of different supervised learning techniques for claim frequency modelling. </b>

 Using historic data to estimate future claims is a central part of actuarial work, and accurate predictions are essential for risk management.
 With the development of data science, machine learning techniques have become readily available for improved prediction performance.